nightstorm0909/DroneGO/README.md

 # DroneGO

+## Introduction

-This was a project for one of my courses
+This was the final project for one of my courses.
+The project uses another project cvdrone as a base for communicating with Parrot AR Drone 2.0.